Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 A good guideline is to quickly vacuum every day and mop the floor once a week.

-- Move the dining chairs to the side of the kitchen.
-Avoid placing chairs on the table to prevent damage to the tabletop.
+• Move the dining chairs to the side of the kitchen.

 This step is particularly important if you have multiple pets.
 Or you are sensitive to germs, have elderly family members undergoing treatment, or have a baby at home.

-- Go through the regular kitchen cleaning checklist to make sure nothing has been missed.
+• Go through the regular kitchen cleaning steps to make sure nothing has been missed.